The British Studies Faculty

 +44 1476 403018

 Edward Bujak is chair of the new Department of British Studies.
 A graduate of the University of East Anglia (BA, MA, PhD), he joined Harlaxton College in 2001.
 Alongside the British Studies course, he teaches courses on the First and Second World Wars.
 In 2006, Edward received the Outstanding Teacher Award of the University of Evansville.
 He is a Fellow of the Royal Historical Society, the Royal Society of Arts, and the Higher Education Academy.
-He is the author of England’s Rural Realms.
-Landownership and the Agricultural Revolution (I. B. Tauris, 2007) and Reckless Fellows: The Gentlemen of the Royal Flying Corps (I. B. Tauris, 2015).
-His next book, English Landed Society in the Great War: Defending the Realm is due to be published by Bloomsbury in 2018.
+His most recent book, English Landed Society in the Great War: Defending the Realm, was published by Bloomsbury in 2018.
+He is also the author of Reckless Fellows: The Gentlemen of the Royal Flying Corps (I. B. Tauris, 2015) and England’s Rural Realms.
+Landownership and the Agricultural Revolution (I. B. Tauris, 2007).

 David Green, PhD (University of Nottingham)